Zygar/ndb-drag-drop/README.md

   - css-loader to load css and follow dependencies
   - extracttext to write css into output directory as styles.css

+### TODO
+- read and write other types of assets e.g. images
+- some subfolders in build directory
+- replace hardwired css vendor modules with yarn modules and @import
+- replace javascript modules with yarn modules and imports

 ### Project Setup
 1. Import this repository on github.
 2. `git clone` the new repo onto your computer.